Git Overview

 Update remote repo URL if, it has changed & can also add PAT token -> login

-• git remote set-url origin <new-url>
+• git remote set-url origin <remote-url>

 Push to Remote Repository